Kyle Gallner: Career

 He appeared in the independent film Cherry, filmed on the campuses of Kalamazoo College and Western Michigan University, along with several locations in downtown Kalamazoo, Michigan.
 He plays Aaron, an Ivy-League freshman who falls for an older woman while becoming the object of affection for the woman's young daughter.
 Gallner played Quentin in the 2010 reboot of A Nightmare on Elm Street; his character is the love interest of main character Nancy.
-Gallner played the brother of Aaron Paul's character in the 2012 film, Smashed.
+Gallner played the brother of Aaron Paul's character in the 2012 film Smashed.
 Gallner played Zach in one episode in the fourth season of AMC's The Walking Dead.
-It was initially reported that he would be a recurring character, but his character was killed off, instead.
+It was initially reported that he would be a recurring character, but his character was killed off instead.
+In 2013, Gallner co-founded the independent production company Minutehand Pictures along with Oliver Thompson and Bay Dariz.
+The trio produced the feature film Welcome to Happiness, in which Gallner portrays Woody Ward, a children's book author with a secret door in his closet.
 In 2014, Gallner played the role of Kurt, the antagonist to lead character Sam, in the independent film Dear White People.

-In September 2020, Gallner was cast as Vince Schneider in the fifth Scream film, which was directed by Matt Bettinelli-Olpin and Tyler Gillett.
-The film was released on January 14, 2022.
+That same year, he acted in Clint Eastwood's war film American Sniper.

+Gallner had roles in several independent films throughout the 2010s and 2020s.
+He starred in the critically acclaimed comedy Dinner in America, which premiered at Sundance in 2020 and earned him praise for his performance.
+The film struggled to find an initial audience but developed a cult following in 2024 after it gained popularity on TikTok.
+In 2022, he starred as Vince Schneider in the fifth Scream film, directed by Matt Bettinelli-Olpin and Tyler Gillett.
+He also had a significant role in horror film Smile, for which he reprised his part for a sequel in 2024.
+In 2023, he led the thrillers Mother, May I?, The Passenger, and Strange Darling.
+For his participation in the horror genre, he has been labeled a scream king.
+In the upcoming film Carolina Caroline, he will be reunited with Dinner in America director Adam Carter Rehmeier.

 Personal life

 Gallner married Tara Ferguson on December 12, 2015.
 They have two sons.

-In 2013, Gallner co-founded the independent production company Minutehand Pictures along with Oliver Thompson and Bay Dariz.
-The trio produced the feature film Welcome to Happiness, in which Gallner portrays Woody Ward, a children's book author with a secret door in his closet.